tlswg/tls13-spec/draft-ietf-tls-tls13.md

        (server_recv_psk_time - server_create_nst_time) - ticket_age < RTT + delta

 "ticket_age" is calculated as discussed in {{age-lifetime}}.
-"RTT" is the round trip time between the client and the server.
+"RTT" is a round trip time between the client and the server consumed by the NewSessionTicket message from the server to the client and the ClientHello message from the client to the server.
-"delta" is a reasonable time to process handshake messages.
+"delta" is a reasonable margin time to process handshake messages, etc.

 For this purpose, a server SHOULD measure the round trip time prior to sending the NewSessionTicket message and account for